 So what do I really think you should do?

 Write a killer book, edit the hell out of it, get professional input (editor, coach, agent etc.) then make the decision carefully.
-Don’t make the kneejerk decision to trad pub just for prestige, and don’t self pub because you’re afraid you won’t get a book deal.
+Don’t make the kneejerk decision to publish traditionally just for prestige, and don’t self pub because you’re afraid you won’t get a book deal.